mitchv2020/mitchv2020/README.md

 # Hello there

-Im just another random guy on the internet which likes to use computers.
+Im just another random guy on the internet which likes to use computers and play games.
+I dont have that much coding experience but i have made a QuestToolbox with a friend if you want to check that out [here](https://github.com/mitchv2020/QuestToolbox/releases)

+The coding languages i know so far:

+- Batch
+- Python (i dont know a whole lot but i have started learning it recently)

+I know batch the most but im still not that great with it lol.

+thats basically all i have to say to yeah.
 <!--
 **mitchv2020/mitchv2020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.